Wesley Ueunten 上運天巌, PhD

 Hmong Student Association, Faculty Advisor

-University Center for Faculty Teaching Development, Advisory Board
+Center for Teaching and Faculty Development, Advisory Board

 Edison Uno Institute for Nikkei and Uchinanchu Studies (EUINUS), Co-director